International-Data-Spaces-Association/InformationModel/examples/rdf validation using shacl/README.md

 The __[java](./java/)__ subdirectory contains a code example of a small SHACL validator implementation, based on Java and Apache Jena.
 The example program provides programmatic functionalities to do most of the steps described in [Validating RDF instances using SHACL](#validation) automatically.

-Below, the basic functionality of SHACL and how it's intended usage is described.
+Below, the basic functionality of SHACL as well as its intended usage is described.

 ********